sbhadr/Pyblox/README.md

 - Python 3+
 - ``pip install requests``

-*note: requests may have been already installed* *pyblox may be compatible with python 2x.
-Howveer, it has not been tested.*
+*note: requests may have been already installed.*
+*pyblox may be compatible with python 2x.
+However, it has not been tested.*

 ## Related Projects
 https://github.com/sentanos/roblox-js